Overcome's Model Explained

 Continuous Support for Trainees

-Progression is guided by thorough assessments and multiple avenues of support, including:
+Progression is guided by thorough assessments and multiple avenues of support, ensuring every trainee receives the guidance they need to succeed.

-Internal coaching for any coach who requests it
+Available for any coach who requests additional support

 In exceptional circumstances, we can pay for professionally delivered therapy for coaches who need additional support